paul2t/xfind/readme.md

 Show/Hide the inputs for folders and extensions.
 Show relative/full paths
 Search hidden files/folders
 Search/Ignore the file names.
 If disabled, it will only show matching lines.
 If enabled, it will show both the matching file names and lines.
-File name are always shown before the lines.
+Matching file names are always shown before the lines.

+Known bugs
+===
+Not detecting new files on search.
+For performance reasons, the index is not updated when searching for a string.
+By-pass: if you add new files, you can force to rebuild the index by modifying the folders (just add or remove a semicolon at the end).
+I plan on using FindFirstChangeNotification to fix this.

+File are reloaded on search if modified.
+But if the size exceeds 1.5x it's original size.
+Then only that part will be loaded.
+This might be fixed at the same time as the previous bug.

 Compiling xfind